hmrc/webdriver-factory/README.md

 Please ensure you have:
 * [geckodriver](https://github.com/mozilla/geckodriver) installed and on your PATH (or set `webdriver.firefox.driver` to point at your installation)
 * [chromedriver](http://chromedriver.chromium.org/) installed and on your PATH (or set `webdriver.chrome.driver` to point at your installation)
 * selenium server running on port 4444 with a single chrome node available.
-This can be done by running the [standalone-chrome-debug](https://hub.docker.com/r/selenium/standalone-chrome-debug) docker image ([more details](https://github.com/SeleniumHQ/docker-selenium/blob/master/README.md]))
+This can be done by running the [standalone-chrome-debug](https://hub.docker.com/r/selenium/standalone-chrome-debug) docker image.

 Then execute:
 `sbt test`